gametimesf/GTConstants/README.md

 ```

 The `userWelcomeBacklabel` will now output => `Hi, Mike` instead of the `Welcome back, Mike` as defined in our Localization file.

+### Usage inside of Storyboards
+Here at Gametime we love Storyboards and nibs.
+And with the advent of `@IBInspectable` it is now easier then ever to localize `UILabels`, `UIButtons`, `UIBarButtonItems`, and `UIViewController` titles.
+If you installed the framework with `Cocoapods` your work here is done.
+Simply open any Storyboard file and click on a `UILabel` and you will now see the new fields rendered automatically.
+If You used `Carthage` since it is a compiled framework you will need to copy and paste [extension-GAMConstantsInspectable](https://www.google.com) into your repo :(

 ## Updates